Mead: Fermentation process

-Meads will often ferment well at the same temperatures at which wine is fermented, and the yeast used in mead making is often identical to that used in wine making (particularly those used in the preparation of white wines).
-Many home mead makers choose to use wine yeasts to make their meads.
+Meads often ferment at the same temperatures as wine, and the yeast used in mead making is often identical to that used in wine making (particularly white wines).

-By measuring the specific gravity of the mead once before fermentation and throughout the fermentation process using a hydrometer or refractometer, mead makers can determine the proportion of alcohol by volume that will appear in the final product.
-This also serves to troubleshoot a "stuck" batch, one where the fermentation process has been halted prematurely by dormant or dried yeast.
+By measuring the specific gravity of the mead before and throughout the fermentation process using a hydrometer or refractometer, mead makers can determine the proportion of alcohol by volume in the final product.

-With many different styles of mead possible, there are many different processes employed, although many producers will use techniques recognizable from wine-making.
-One such example is to rack the product into a second container, once fermentation slows down significantly.
-These are known as a primary and a secondary fermentation, respectively.
-Some larger commercial fermenters are designed to allow both primary and secondary fermentation to happen inside the same vessel.
-Racking is done for two reasons: it lets the mead sit away from the remains of the yeast cells (lees) that have died during the fermentation process.
-Second, this lets the mead have time to clear.
-Cloudiness can be caused by either yeast or suspended protein molecules.
-There is also the possibility that the pectin from any fruit that is used could have set which gives the mead a cloudy look.
-The cloudiness can be cleared up by either "cold breaking", which is leaving the mead in a cold environment overnight, or using a fining material, such as sparkolloid, bentonite, egg white, or isinglass.
-If the mead-maker wishes to backsweeten the product (add supplementary sweetener) or prevent it from oxidizing, potassium metabisulfite and potassium sorbate are added.
+With many different styles of mead, various processes are employed, although most producers use techniques recognizable from wine-making, including racking into another container for a secondary fermentation.
+Some larger commercial producers allow primary and secondary fermentation in the same vessel.
+Racking is done for two reasons: it lets the mead sit away from the remains of the yeast cells (lees) that have died during the fermentation process and have time to clear.
+Cloudiness can be caused by yeast, or suspended protein molecules.
+The pectin from any fruit that is used can also give the mead a cloudy look.
+The cloudiness can be cleared up by either "cold breaking", leaving the mead in a cold environment overnight, or by using a fining material such as sparkolloid, bentonite, egg white, or isinglass.
+If the mead-maker wishes to backsweeten the product (that is, add supplementary sweetener) or prevent it from oxidizing, potassium metabisulfite and potassium sorbate are added.
 After the mead clears, it is bottled and distributed.

 Primary fermentation usually takes 28 to 56 days, after which the must is placed in a secondary fermentation vessel for 6 to 9 months of aging.
-Durations of primary and secondary fermentation producing satisfactory mead may vary considerably according to numerous factors, such as floral origin of the honey and its natural sugar and microorganism contents, must water percentage, pH, additives used, and strain of yeast, among others.
+Length of primary and secondary fermentation can vary considerably due to numerous factors, such as floral origin of the honey and its natural sugar and microorganism contents, must water percentage, pH, additives used, and strain of yeast, among others.
 Although supplementation of the must with non-nitrogen based salts, or vitamins has been tested to improve mead qualities, no evidence suggests that adding micronutrients reduced fermentation time or improved quality.
 Cell immobilization methods, however, proved effective for enhancing mead quality.